 Neshonoc Lakeside Campground Resort

-One of Western Wisconsin’s most popular campground destinations located in West Salem, WI, just 14 miles from La Crosse, Neshonoc Lakeside Campground Resort offers canoe and kayak rentals for paddlers who wish to explore and relax on Lake Neshonoc’s beautiful, placid waters.
+One of Western Wisconsin’s most popular campground destinations located in West Salem, WI, just 14 miles from La Crosse, Neshonoc Lakeside Campground Resort offers canoe and kayak rentals for paddlers wish to explore and relax on Lake Neshonoc’s beautiful, placid waters.

 Pettibone Park Resort